Maserati Biturbo: Maserati 228 (Tipo AM334)

 The Maserati 228 was a two-door, 5-seater GT coupé based on the Biturbo chassis.
-It was conceived to be a more luxurious offering than that earlier of the BiTurbo lineup, and was therefore aimed at the same market of the large GTs of the past like the 3500 GT and Mexico.
+It was conceived to be a more luxurious offering than that earlier of the Biturbo lineup, and was therefore aimed at the same market of the large GTs of the past like the 3500 GT and Mexico.
 To accomplish this, it was based on the longer 2600 mm wheelbase chassis of the four-door Biturbos, and powered by the largest 2.8 litre 18-valve fuel injected V6 (hence the name 228 – 2-door, 2.8 L engine).
 Bilstein gas shock absorbers replaced the usual hydraulic ones, and a 4-speed automatic transmission was available on order.

-The notchback coupé bodywork was styled by Pierangelo Andreani, and the car was wider and longer than the two-door Biturbos, with no common body panels; the interior was also more luxuriously appointed.
+The notchback coupé bodywork was styled by Pierangelo Andreani, and the car was wider and longer than the two-door Biturbos; the interior was also more luxuriously appointed.
+While it looks similar, the 228 and the Biturbo share no common body panels.
 Maserati declared the car in the European-specification could accelerate to 100 km/h in 5.6 seconds and attain a top speed of 235 km/h.

 A 24-valve but still carbureted prototype was shown in December 1984; the production version of the 228 was introduced at the 1986 Turin Motor Show, and 469 examples were made until 1992.
 Exterior design was done in 1982 by Pierangelo Andreani.